Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 PRP Therapy

-PRP therapy, also known as Vampire-Lifting, is a natural variant for stimulating hair growth.
+PRP therapy, also known as Vampire-Lifting, is a natural method for stimulating hair growth.
 A small amount of autologous blood is taken from the patient (about 12 ml) and then enriched with essential nutrients.
 The fluid is then injected into the bald areas of the head.

 This method uses high-quality platelet-rich plasma to multiply growth factors in local blood cells – in other words, using your own blood to stimulate hair growth.